 Available NH4OAc-K

 The data obtained for the available NH4OAc-K presented in Table 1 reveals distribution of the available potassium ranged from 144.08 to 155.93 kg ha-1 with the mean of 149.98 kg ha-1.
 It showed that the range of potassium amounted with medium range.
 Its availability can be enhanced by using the microbial inoculants as reported by Kumar et al., 2024d.

+(no need to explain Table One with many general sentences, result and discussion need to be to the point and these many paragraphs can be merged and made in one or two paragraph)

 Yield attributes and Yield

 The observation taken in terms of effective tillers and test weight of the wheat crop were improved significantly due to the application of soil test-based fertilizer over the rest of the treatments (Table 2).Whereas minimum values of the aforesaid character are associated with RDF, i.e., N120-P60-K40 and FP of experimentation.
 The yield and attributes of wheat were obtained investigation depicted in Table 2.
 The significantly higher grain, straw, and biological yield was recorded where nutrient used on soil test-based fertilizer method, which was found significantly superior to RDF and FP.
 The input used as integrated plant nutrient management has assumed great importance for soil productivity and boosting yield (Paswan et al., 2014; Sinha et al., 2024 Swarup, 2010).
 The soil test-based fertilizer application treatment recorded the highest harvest index (33.41%), while the lowest value was associated with FP (32.87%).

+(needs more comprehensive to the point important result interpretation as well as comprehensive discussion on the result )

 Economics

 The economics of yield among all the treatments, maximum net return (Rs.
 27750.00 ha-1) and B:C ratio in the treatment T3, however, minimum net return (Rs.
 16000 ha-1) and B:C ratio were obtained with treatment T1 (Farmers Practice).
 The data reveals the markedly higher production recorded as because nutrient applied as soil test-based.
 Similar findings were recorded by Singh et al., 2017.
+Give the proper discussion by providing the reasons for the higher B:C ratio in T3 comparitively.

 Conclusion